 A soul is finding its way into the afterlife, but is struck with choice.
 Shall it enslave the weak it finds along its path, or shepherd them to a better existence?
 Oberon’s Court presents both options as a role playing strategy hybrid.
 This image is some sort of moving overview map.

 This little planetary exploration rover is finding a home in The Universim, an enormously ambitious epoch- and star-spanning god game that’s already captured a fair bit of attention.
 Perhaps not quite enough, though, as Crytivo’s Kickstarter campaign is only now inching close to their goal with just a handful of days left to reach it.

 If an old PPI radar were to find it had gained sentience and a desire to exist as an art installation, I imagine we’d end up with something like 0rbitalis.
 Zucconi’s solo project is a gravity simulation puzzle game about pulling satellites through the heavens.

 To my knowledge, all the media we have on this twin-stick shooter is some rad concept art.
 Word War II is raging and the casualties are wreaking demonic vengeance.
 The gas canister clad fellow above is Pestilence, perhaps one of a quartet of Book of Revelation referencing brothers.

 Tangiers by Andalusian (and friends)

-Hailing classic Thief titles and David Lynch as references, Tangiers is a stealth game where you hide not from the fear of violence, but from the world-collapsing influence that your mere interaction with an area might have. “…future areas rebuilt with the fragments and personality of places you mistreated.”
+Hailing classic Thief titles and David Lynch as references, Tangiers is a stealth game where you hide not from the fear of violence, but from the world-collapsing influence that your mere interaction with an area might have. “…future areas [will be] rebuilt with the fragments and personality of places you mistreated.”